 "How am I still single," I wondered.
 "Yet that guy's in a relationship!
 Especially with her?"
 After my initial disgust, I'd make a checklist to compare me and the other guy, choosing categories that weighted towards my strengths and his weaknesses.
 The results always came back the same: another guy that I should have been married before.
 As I went through my twenties and attended wedding after wedding, I struggled at times; why them and not me?

 I went through my twenties thinking I could will my way into a relationship.
 If I was the right kind of guy: funny, charming, successful, well-dressed, and planned the right dates, then I'd have to get someone to commit to me, right?
 After some bumpy breakups, I figured I needed to do more, and added relationship books to my self-improvement diet, thinking that relational success was just a few personality adjustments away.
-The years went by, and I worked harder and harder to be the right guy, growing more and more frustrated that none of it ever worked.
-But one day, God opened my eyes and I saw a new truth: relationships aren't things you work to deserve, but gracious gifts from God.
+As the years went by, I worked harder and harder to be the right guy, growing more and more frustrated when none of it ever worked.
+But one day, God opened my eyes and I saw a new truth: a relationship isn’t something you work to deserve, but a gracious gift from God.

 relationships by works: i deserve this!

-This relationships by work mindset works for a while, and you meet lots of other successful young people who are following this same script that you are.
-This mindset culminates in a subconscious deal you make with God: if I get the things society says is important and I obey all of your rules, then you have to give me a relationship.
-You begin to date, certain that since you are upholding your end of the bargain God will give you that perfect spouse that fits your every dream.
+This relationships by works mindset works for a while, and you’ll meet lots of other successful young people who are following this same script.
+This mindset culminates in a subconscious deal you make with God: if I get the things society says are important and I obey all of your rules, then you have to give me a relationship.
+So you begin to date, certain that since you are upholding your end of the bargain, God will give you your dream spouse.

-You start your twenties with such relational optimism, sure that your dream spouse is just around the corner.
+People in this mindset start your twenties with such relational optimism, sure that their dream spouse is just around the corner.
 But then your expectations start to crack, as girls say no or guys never ask.
-And when something does happen, it inexplicable crumbles, leaving both of you wondering why two people both following the deal with God couldn't make it work.
+And when something does happen, it inexplicable crumbles, leaving you wondering why two people both following this deal with God couldn't make it work.
 As you stay single year after year, while the pressure to be married builds and builds, you approach God, angry at Him and disappointed with yourself, wondering why He didn't hold up His end of the bargain.

 You to God: "Why did you make me this way, God?
 You're to blame because you could have made me taller, prettier, more successful, more popular, and more athletic, but you didn't.
 On top of that, you know how much I've given up for you!
 I go to church every week, I usually read my Bible, I only date Christians, and I'm not sleeping around like everyone else.
-I do SO MUCH for you and yet you won't give me the relationship I deserve.
+I do so much for you, yet you won't give me the relationship I deserve.
 Do you even care about me?